-We use a variety of pearls in our statement jewelry, but we most often reach for freshwater pearls and Swarovski crystal pearls.
+We use a variety of pearls in our statement jewelry, but we most often reach for freshwater pearls and European crystal pearls.
 We consider both types of pearls to be of the highest quality within a reasonable price point, and are perfectly suited to making a statement!

 You will never see plastic or glass centered manmade pearls in our jewelry.
 While they are significantly cheaper, the quality of the "pearl" matches the price point.